High-dimensional inference for the $\gamma$-ray sky with differentiable programming: Validation using simulated data

-We show in Fig.~\ref{fig:np-good-example} the 1D marginal coverage curves obtained from simulations using the truth values given in Tab.~\ref{tab:np-good-example}, using HMC (left panels) and SVI (right panels) to infer the posteriors.
+We begin with the marginal coverage test, in which the ground truth of each of the 100 simulations is drawn independently from the prior, shown in Tab.~\ref{tab:prior}.
+The coverage curves obtained from HMC (left column) and SVI (right column) posteriors are shown in Fig.~\ref{fig:prior-coverage}.
 The top row corresponds to the case where both the simulated data and the NPTF likelihood assumes a trivial PSF, while the bottom row employs the realistic King PSF.

-The triangle plot for one example realization is shown.
+For HMC, the coverage curves lie within the expected scatter band for the trivial PSF case (for which the NPTF likelihood is exact).
+The good marginal coverage confirms that the NUTS HMC sampler and our pipeline implementation are unbiased and correctly calibrated in the marginal sense.
+In the King PSF case, the coverage curves are slightly biased as expected, since the NPTF likelihood is no longer exact in the presence of unresolved point sources.\footnote{We plan to explore and further characterize the fact that marginal posteriors of some normalization variables can be overconfident under the approximate NPTF likelihood in a future work.} Despite this, the King PSF coverage remains approximately well-calibrated.